opentext/MBIR/Samples/webv-sample-23.3/README.md

 Once you have the above information, please update the corresponding fields in `src/main/resources/application.properties` file.

-Please refer to [DevX Registration flow](https://developer.opentext.com/imservices/developertools/developeradmin/documentation/imauthentication/1) page for obtaining the above information.
+Please refer to [Developer Registration flow](https://developer.opentext.com/imservices/developertools/developeradmin/documentation/imauthentication/1) page for obtaining the above information.

 ### Prerequisites for building the application
 * JDK 17